ollegreen/Sentiment_Analysis_Deployed_via_AWS/README.md

 ## End result:
 - A web app that you can insert a movie review and the algorithm will tell you if it was positive or negative, based on a Pytorch LSTM classifier model.
+- Picture of the final result can be found in the repo as "final_result.png"
 - The model was deployed using AWS SageMaker and could be used in production if it would be inteeresting.
 ![Sentiment](https://miro.medium.com/max/860/1*Xj8-Jpi5TppZHA8dFRml6A.jpeg)